sayjava/faker-server/presets/shopify/README.md

 > [!NOTE] Mock Shopify GraphQL API was built to the specification of the Version
 > 2023-07 of the GraphQL API

-## Custom Setup

-If you are using a custom setup, then just point your application to the mock shopify endpoint

 ## Supported Shopify Operations